 It is our goal to encourage a safe, respectful school environment for all students to have the opportunity to become confident and caring life-long learners who can communicate and contribute positively to the rapidly changing world.
-In order to provide an academic environment that values excellence, initiative, and diversity, self-respect and mutual respect must exist between and among teachers and students.
+In order to provide an academic environment that values excellence, initiative, and diversity Terrill Middle School encourages and embraces self-respect and mutual respect between and among teachers and students.

-To meet these goals, we have identified important expectations in the area of student behavior in and out of class.
+To meet this end, we have identified important expectations in the area of student behavior in and out of class.